Richard Blackford

-Richard Blackford (born 13 January 1954 in London, England) is an English composer.
+Richard Blackford (born 13 January 1954 in London) is an English composer.

 Biography

-Richard Blackford PhD studied composition with John Lambert at the Royal College of Music and conducting with Norman Del Mar.
+Richard Blackford PhD studied composition with Humphrey Searle and John Lambert at the Royal College of Music and conducting with Norman Del Mar.
 He was awarded the Mendelssohn Scholarship and the Tagore Gold Medal.
 He spent a number of years as Hans Werner Henze's assistant in Italy on a Leverhulme scholarship, where he received his first commissions while immersed in the European avant-garde.

 He returned to London in 1977 to turn his sights to the dramatic potential of music, combining teaching at LAMDA with commissions for theatre scores along with concert commissions.
 After becoming first Composer in Residence at Balliol College, Oxford, he was commissioned to write the opera Metamorphoses for the Centenary of the Royal College of Music.
 Further collaborations with Ted Hughes and Tony Harrison led to international film and theatre projects, including The Prince's Play and Fram at the Royal National Theatre.
 In all he has composed four operas, two musicals, much concert music and the scores to over two hundred films, being nominated for an Emmy Award in 2001 for Outstanding Achievement In Music.

 The mid-1990s saw a renewed focus on lyrical and dramatic works for the concert hall, notably Mirror of Perfection and Voices of Exile, both subjects of television documentaries.
 2011 saw the premiere of Not In Our Time, a 55-minute choral and orchestral work commissioned to mark the Centenary of the Bournemouth Symphony Chorus and for performance on the tenth anniversary of 9/11, conducted by Gavin Carr.
 It was subsequently performed in Chicago and Bremen to standing ovations.

 In 2014, Blackford collaborated with wild soundscape recordist Bernie Krause to compose The Great Animal Orchestra Symphony.
 The work combines the traditional sounds of the orchestra with recordings of gibbons, humpback whales, Pacific tree frogs, mountain gorillas, beavers and the musician wren.
 The piece was premiered on the 12 July 2014 at the Cheltenham Festival with the BBC National Orchestra of Wales and Martyn Brabbins, then given at the Aberystwyth MusicFest and Birmingham Town Hall by the LSSO.
 Nimbus Records and Nimbus Music Publishing released the CD and score respectively.